stealth/opmsg/README.md

 --------

 The key concept of _opmsg_ is the use of personas.
-Personas are an identity with a RSA key bound to it.
-Communication happens between two personas (which could be the same) which are uniquely identified by the hashsum of their RSA keys:
+Personas are an identity with either an EC or RSA key bound to it.
+Communication happens between two personas (which could be the same) which are uniquely identified by the hashsum of their EC/RSA keys:

 ```
 $ opmsg --newp --name stealth